Cast, musicians & crew

 Jacqui Sutton (Mrs. Croft) is the creator of the Houston-based Frontier Jazz Orchestra.
 She is the lead vocalist, bandleader, and composer for the 9-piece ensemble, which blends jazz, bluegrass, classical, pop, and other musical influences as fits her fancy.
 Jacqui studied jazz, classical, and musical theatre, and is an avid fan of bluegrass.
 She has released two commercial CDs: Billie & Dolly (2010), and Notes From the Frontier (2012).
 In 2018, with the support of a $10,000 Houston Arts Alliance grant, Jacqui debuted “Un-Cross Talk”, a multimedia concert of her original Frontier Jazz compositions.
 As a 2019 artist in residence at the Virginia Center for the Creative Arts, Jacqui began the long journey of writing her first musical, as yet untitled.

 She wrote or adapted and directed Bridie Now and Then, The Hero of the Slocum, Grace Under Pressure, Paris Malice, and an on-site, full-length version of Maxwell Anderson and Arthur Schwartz’s High Tor.
 In the opera world, she was assistant director for the Glimmerglass production of Così fan tutte, and put together thematically-linked opera scene evenings for Mannes and new operatic works for Manhattan School of Music.
 Almost all of her own theatrical work has had a musical through-line, starting with Fighting Words, in which an aging insomniac Dorothy Parker justifies her life through her writing to her imaginary obituary writer, interlaced with early songs by George and Ira Gershwin.
-More recently Ms. King has been working on song cycles for staged concerts, writing lyrics adapting Edith Wharton’s House of Mirth to music by Ryuichi Sakamoto, and Jane Austen’s Persuasion, set to chamber music by Ludwig Van Beethoven.
-She recently retired from the NYC Dept of Education, after working for 15 years as School Secretary in order to provide health insurance for herself and her family.
-AEA.
-BMI.
-UFT! e: persuasionpasticheNYC@gmail.com
+More recently Ms. King has completed song cycles for staged concerts, writing lyrics adapting Edith Wharton’s House of Mirth to music by Ryuichi Sakamoto, and Jane Austen’s Persuasion, set to chamber music by Ludwig Van Beethoven.
+New technology and CoVid lockdown led her to develop what may be an entirely new art form from influences as old as magic lantern slideshows and the patchwork quilt: Pastiche!
+AEA, BMI, UFT. e: persuasionpasticheNYC@gmail.com

 As a contemporary classical musician, Emily has performed with The Ambient Orchestra, The New Juilliard Ensemble, AXIOM, and the New York Summergarden Series.
 In New York, she has performed in a wide array of venues including MoMA and Alice Tully Hall.
 She was the principal flutist on tour with the Ambient Orchestra for “Bowie Cello Symphonic: Blackstar” and has recently partnered with the new music company OpusCommons for a virtual flute and tech recital.